eqela/sympathy/README.md

 *filesy* - A common web server that can serve any static files of any type from a directory specified by the user.

-*keepalive* - A service watchdog that can execute a server program, restarting the program if ever it dies (making sure servers will stay running).
+*svcy* - A service watchdog that can execute a server program, restarting the program if ever it dies (making sure servers will stay running).

 As per the Sympathy naming convention, all server program names end with the